 In addition, sums can either be monotonic (only go up or only go down) or non-monotonic (go up and down).

-In New Relic, delta metrics are handled differently depending on whether they are monotonic or non-monotonic:
+Delta sums are handled differently depending on whether they are monotonic or non-monotonic:

 - Monotonic delta sums are mapped to the count metric type.